Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 10 projects likely impacting the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely to affect the region.
 Notable ones are Kincoppal-Rose Bay School Campus Masterplan, Parsley Bay Pump Station, Rose Bay Place Plan Implementation, and Tivoli Ave, Rose Bay.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.